About

 Design

 On June 26, 2023, ODOT released a draft Urban Mobility Strategy Finance Plan.
-The finance plan confirms funding for completing the environmental review process and design for Early Work Packages A and B, advancing Early Work Package C toward final design and advancing the Main Construction Package toward 30% design.
-The project team will focus on these priorities, on ways to finance the project and on preparation for construction.
-ODOT is actively applying for federal grants and pursuing other funding opportunities.
+The finance plan confirmed funding for completing the environmental review process and design for Early Work Packages A and B, advancing Early Work Package C toward final design, and advancing the Main Construction Package toward 30% design.
+ODOT recently secured $450 million in additional federal funding, which will go toward finishing design and constructing the core part of the project's highway cover to support community connection, new community space, and future development opportunities for the Albina community.
+ODOT continues to actively apply for federal grants and pursue other funding opportunities to fully complete the project.

-Design for the Main Construction Package, which includes the highway cover, will be determined through a public process in partnership with the City of Portland and ODOT.
+What will be built on top of the highway cover will be determined through a public process in partnership with the City of Portland and ODOT.
 The process includes the development of preferred opening-day and longer-term development concepts, street and path design, and options for governance and financing, followed by the formation of a Community Framework Agreement to guide future development of the highway cover.
-The process of designing the highway cover uses will continue to seek input from the Black and historic Albina community through guidance from the project’s Historic Albina Advisory Board.
+The process of designing the highway cover uses will continue to seek input from the Black and historic Albina community through guidance from the project’s Historic Albina Advisory Board (HAAB).

 Design Activities